Mayen

 02

-Through automated journalism, workflows are being automated and through crunched data, bots are able to generate news articles.
 More than 50% of the global population uses social media and it is often the first place to find daily news rather than specific news outlet websites.
 Social media is also the easiest destination for ads and marketing, making it a prominent place for fake news.

 67% Gen Z users depend on social media for news, as compared to 47% matures (above 55 age).
 There are contrasting differences in behaviors between generations and I classified my personas based on user behaviors.